Redstone Arsenal

-Redstone Arsenal (RSA) is a United States Army post and a census-designated place (CDP) adjacent to Huntsville in Madison County, Alabama, United States and is part of the Huntsville-Decatur Combined Statistical Area.
-The Arsenal is a garrison for various tenants across the Department of Defense, Department of Justice, and NASA.
-RSA has benefited from decisions by the Defense Base Realignment and Closure Commission.
-The Redstone Arsenal CDP had a residential population of 837 as of the 2020 census.
-The base contains a government and contractor workforce that averages 36,000 to 40,000 personnel daily.
+Redstone Arsenal is a United States Army base adjacent to Huntsville, Alabama in the Wheeler National Wildlife Refuge.
+A census-designated place in Madison County, Alabama, United States, it is part of the Huntsville-Decatur Combined Statistical Area.
+The Arsenal is a host to over 75 tenant agencies, including many that are part of the Department of Defense, including the United States Space Command; NASA's largest field center, the Marshall Space Flight Center; and Department of Justice agencies including the Federal Bureau of Investigation.

-Established during World War II as a chemical manufacturing facility, in the immediate post-war era the Arsenal was used for research and development by German weapons rocket scientists who were brought to the U.S. as part of Operation Paperclip.
-The team first worked on ballistic missiles, starting with V-2 rocket derivatives, before moving on to a series of ever larger designs.
-Many of their tests were carried out at White Sands Missile Range and flights between the two locations were common.
-In late 1956 the Army was relieved of most of its ballistic missiles in favor of similar weapons operated by the US Air Force.
+The Arsenal today contains a government and contractor workforce that averages 36,000 to 40,000 personnel daily.
+The base has benefited from decisions by the Defense Base Realignment and Closure Commission and has a residential population of 837 as of 2020.

-The German design team was spun off to become part of the newly founded National Aeronautics and Space Administration (NASA).
-The Cold War had moved to space, and the US intended to compete with the Soviet Union there as well as across the globe.
-The Arsenal served as the primary site for space launch vehicle design into the 1960s.
+Established during World War II as a chemical manufacturing facility, in the immediate post-war era the Arsenal was used for research and development by Nazi German rocket scientists who were brought to the United States as part of Operation Paperclip.
+The team first worked on ballistic missiles, starting with derivatives of the V-2 rocket, before moving on to a series of ever larger designs.
+In 1956 the Army was relieved of most of its ballistic missiles in favor of similar weapons operated by the US Air Force.
+The German design team became part of the newly founded NASA.
+The Cold War had moved to space, and the U.S. intended to compete with the Soviet Union there and across the globe.
+The Arsenal served as the primary site for space launch vehicle design and testing into the 1960s.